German English

 As already mentioned in other reports, the sword decorations are always the rare ones among German Imperial orders.
 Especially the smaller German countries were quite scroogy giving out those awards for bravery.

 The "Fürstlich Lippische Ehrenkreuz" Lippe Honor Cross was founded October 25, 1869 for both lines of the house of Lippe in three grades.
 Those pieces show the cipher "LA" for Leopold Adolph.
-In 1887 the swords for war merit were added to the order.
+Swords for war merit were added to the order in 1871

-Due to the separation of the house of Lippe lines the order experienced a change and existed from then on in 2 different designs.
-Actually the reverse of the order decorations just showed the now actual counts initials as:
+Due to the separation of the house of Lippe in 1890 the order experienced a change and existed from then on in 2 different designs.
+Actually, only the reverse was changed to where it featured the initials of the two princes as:

 • Schauburg Lippe: "AG" Adolph Georg